English Literature MA

 The teaching on each 30-credit module will comprise weekly two-hour or three-hour seminars.
 These sessions are dynamic and flexible, and typically feature a combination of teacher-led presentations, class discussion and individual student presentations.

-The two core modules are supplemented by a series of workshops which are focused on developing the advanced skills you will need for the study of literature at postgraduate level.
+The two core modules, Transgression and Dissidence and Dissertation, are each supplemented by a series of workshops which are focused on developing the advanced skills you will need for the study of literature at postgraduate level and for the successful completion of an extended research project.

 Guided independent study (self-managed time)